jrbrtsn/ban2fail/README.md

 ### Testing

-In test mode (-t flags) the presumption is that you are testing a modified configuration which is not yet in place, and that you don't want to disturb the production setup.
+In test mode (-t flag) the presumption is that you are testing a modified configuration which is not yet in place, and that you don't want to disturb the production setup.
 This is how you might do that:

 `ban2fail -t myNew.cfg -a`

 No iptables rules will be modified.
-You will be shown in the listing which addresses would be (un)blocked if *ban2fail* was running in production mode, and the contents of "myNew.cfg" was placed into "/etc/ban2fail/ban2fail.cfg".
+You will be shown in the listing which addresses would be (un)blocked if the contents of "myNew.cfg" was in place, and *ban2fail* was running in production mode.

 When you are happy with the new configuration, copy it into place, and the the iptable rule changes will be realized the next time *ban2fail* runs.